Watch Lin-Manuel Miranda, Josh Groban, cast of 'Hamilton' celebrate 'Sweeney Todd'

 Why is Hamilton celebrating its Broadway neighbor?
 Because Thomas Kail, the director, is a close friend of Miranda and the director of Hamilton.

 Friday's performance, quick and funny, was a parody penned by Miranda and Sondheim about Sweeney Todd but set (mostly) to the first song from Hamilton.
 Josh Groban and Annaleigh Ashford were just some of the high-energy actors singing.
-You can watch it here.
+Starts below at 3:17.

 If that was...a little hard to hear, you can watch the original version, written for the 2017 Broadway Cares Easter Bonnet Competition.